3dcitydb/3dcitydb-docs/source/3dcitydb/docker.rst

    .. code-block:: bash

     docker build -t 3dcitydb/3dcitydb-oracle .

+    # or with a specific base image tag
+    docker build -t 3dcitydb/3dcitydb-oracle \
+        --build-arg BASEIMAGE_TAG=19.3.0.0 \
+      .

 After the build process has finished, you are ready to use the image (see :numref:`citydb_docker_config` and :numref:`citydb_docker_config_oracle`)